mdulin2/SpokaneCTF/Potential_Challenges.md

 - SQL Injection:
 	- Get the flag from the search bar?
 	- Login as admin.
-	- Set up a firewall, banning some keywords.
 - Directory Traversal:
 	- Have an application where it is possible to store and see data that is ‘yours’.
 But, without proper input validation.
 	- **Finished**